jrdngr/cargo-sideload/README.md

 ## Remaining Work
 1. Validate crate file (e.g. ensure it's not just a login page).
-2. Write tests.
+2. Refactor for testability and write tests.
-3. Automatically run `cargo update` for registry dependencies that are in `Cargo.toml` but not `Cargo.lock`.
-4. Improve console output.
+3. Improve console output.
-5. Write a blog post explaining how to make an alternative registry using `git`, along with `cargo-sideload` and `cargo-index`.
+4. Write a blog post explaining how to make an alternative registry using `git`, along with `cargo-sideload` and `cargo-index`.